jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_workloadanalysis.md

 Host | Analyze which host is contributing most to the workload of the selected resource.
 Statement | Analyze which SQL statement is contributing most to the workload of the selected resource.

+Possible actions you can take once the resource and workload item are selected:

-{% include tip.html content="Copy a SQL statement to the clipboard or select part of the SQL statement to copy just the selected part to the clipboard.
-Right click on the SQL statement to open the SQL statement in an external editor.<br><br>Right click on the SQL statement to show it in the **SQL Server \| Wait Events drilldown**." %}
+* Copy the SQL statement to the clipboard or select part of the SQL statement to copy just the selected part to the clipboard.
+* Right click on the SQL statement to open the SQL statement in an external editor.
+* Right click on the SQL statement to show it in the **SQL Server \| Wait Events drilldown**.

-Use **Export all the statements** to save all SQL statements to a file (default filename SQLStatementList.sql).
+* Use **Export all the statements** to save all SQL statements to a file (default filename SQLStatementList.sql).
 If the exporting tree list is large, Spotlight will save to multiple files; each output file no greater than 10Mb.

-Data from statement nodes can be exported to an .xlsx file for further analysis.
+* Export data from statement nodes to an .xlsx file for further analysis.
 Click {% include inline_imageClient.html file="tb_grid_save.png" alt="Workload Analysis export" %}.
 Data includes: STATEMENT, Avg CPU (ms), Avg Duration (ms), CPU (ms), Duration (ms), %Total Duration, Execution Count, % Total execution Count, Max CPU (ms), Min CPU (ms), Min Duration (ms).

 ## 3. The grid
 Show a breakdown of the selected workload for the selected resource.